Ooo Baby Baby: Background

-In 1978, Linda Ronstadt recorded a cover version of "Ooh Baby Baby" and included it on her double-platinum album Living in the USA.
+In 1978, Linda Ronstadt recorded a cover spelled as "Ooh Baby Baby" and included it on her double-Platinum album Living in the USA.
 Her version of the single reached number 2 on the Contemporary chart and peaked at number 7 on the Billboard Hot 100 in 1979 (it also hit the R&B and Country singles charts).
 Her single, which opens with a saxophone solo by David Sanborn, was produced by Peter Asher and issued on Asylum Records.
 Ronstadt performed with Smokey Robinson both "The Tracks of My Tears" and "Ooh Baby Baby" on the Motown 25: Yesterday, Today, Forever special broadcast on May 16, 1983.